West Palm Beach Child Support Lawyer Discusses Your Rights and Child Support Laws

 Modifying Child Support Payments

 There may arise situations in which you may need to modify a child support payment due to circumstances that have changed in your life.
 For example, if you lose a high-paying job, and you are either unemployed or find a job that pays less, you can petition the court to modify the child support payment based on these new factors.
 It’s important to remember that the parent receiving child support can also ask the court to modify child support payments, if circumstances such as a child’s health issue increase monthly expenses.
-With support modification issues hiring experienced west palm beach child support attorneys is recommended to protect you and your child.
+With support modification issues, hiring an experienced West Palm Beach child support lawyer is recommended to protect you and your child.

 The law in Florida requires you to prove “substantial change of circumstances” when it comes to filing a modification for child support, and those circumstances must be involuntary.